Great to have you with us on yet another excursion into broadcast excellence.

 Hi, welcome back, folks.

-Great to have you with us, the EIB network.
+Great to have you with us, the EIB Network.

-Eddie Murphy.
+But Eddie Murphy.

-Eddie Murphy makes fun of I was just telling these guys, I don't know how many of you have seen the Broadway production of the producers, Mel Brooks' uh highly successful.
+I was just telling these guys, I don't know how many of you have seen the Broadway production of the producers.

 Well, that was appropriate.

-Broadway's not conservative, the people behind stage are not conservatives, certainly.
+People behind stage are not conservatives, certainly.

-And and if somebody hears something in that that's not intended, it's your problem, it's your prejudice, it's your stereotype that uh that you are dealing with.
+And if somebody hears something in that, it's not intended, it's your problem.

-Now, moving on to other more substantive subjects, President Bush and his top national security advisors are trying to change the debate, even the vocabulary about the National Security Agency's controversial electronic monitoring program.
+President Bush and his top national security advisors are trying to change the debate, even the vocabulary about the National Security Agency's controversial electronic monitoring program.

-Uh this is a story written by Catherine Schrader.
+This is a story written by Catherine Schrader.

-Remember this name because what Catherine Schrader is doing is invoking her own spin on this.
+Remember this name, because what Catherine Schrader is doing is invoking her own spin on this.

-The slug line for this AP story is analysis.
+The slugline for this AP story is analysis.

 White House tries to spin spying.

-So her lead is President Bush, his top advisors trying to change the debate, even the vocabulary about the National Security Agency's electronic monitoring program, don't call it domestic spying.
+Even the vocabulary about the National Security Agency's electronic monitoring program don't call it domestic spying.

 They say it's a terrorist surveillance program.